 40 North Bridge St

 P.O.
 BOX 3000

 Somerville, New Jersey

 Open Government Advocacy ProjectFull Story

-On July 21, 2014, the insurer for two Waterford (Camden County) police officers agreed to pay $260,000 to a father and h [ ... ]Police Accountability ProjectFull Story
+On July 30, 2014, the City of Long Branch (Monmouth County) agreed to pay $175,000 to an Oceanport man who sued members [ ... ]Police Accountability ProjectFull Story